Ripe or Green Bananas: Which are Healthier?

-Bananas are a rich source of carbohydrates, which makes it one of the best vegetable sources of energy for the body.
-Their richness in sugar is balanced out by their low content in fats and high content of fiber, which helps regulate sugar absorption.
+Bananas are a rich source of carbohydrates.
+This makes it one of the best vegetable sources of energy for the body.
+Their richness in sugar is balanced out by their low content in fats and high content of fiber.
+This helps regulate sugar absorption.

-This fruit is characterized by making you feel satisfied and being a significant source of potassium.
-Potassium stimulates the elimination of fluids retained in the body and it is also essential in the treatment of diseases like hypertension, gout, and rheumatic diseases.
+This fruit is characterized by making you feel full and being a significant source of potassium.
+Potassium stimulates the elimination of fluids retained in the body.
+It is also essential in the treatment of diseases like hypertension, gout, and rheumatic diseases.

-Every 100 grams of banana gives you 90 calories, which makes them a fruit that contains the most calories.
-However, eating them in moderation is best in order to take advantage of all of their benefits and to maintain a balanced weight without their consumption becoming a problem.
+Every 100 grams of banana gives you 90 calories, which makes them the fruit that contains the most calories.
+However, eating them in moderation is best in order to take advantage of all of their benefits.
+In this way, you’ll maintain a balanced weight without their consumption becoming a problem.

-Bananas’ delicious flavor is accompanied by important vitamins like vitamin C, which helps strengthen the immune system and B 6, which is key for creating new cells in the body.
+Bananas’ delicious flavor is accompanied by important vitamins like vitamin C, which helps strengthen the immune system.
+It also contains B6, which is key for creating new cells in the body.

-Bananas improve circulation, prevent muscle cramps, are good for fighting depression, reduce levels of bad cholesterol, are great for skin and hair, and also help fight depression.
+Bananas improve circulation, prevent muscle cramps, and are good for fighting depression.
+They also reduce levels of bad cholesterol, and are great for skin and hair.
 There are many reasons to add bananas more frequently to your diet.
-However, the question that many people have is what is the healthiest way to eat a banana, green or ripened?
+However, the question that many people have is what is the healthiest way to eat a banana, green or ripe?

-The best point of maturity of bananas depends on each person’s tastes, because there are some who prefer when they are still green, and there are some who like it better when they are completely ripe.
+The ripeness of a banana depends on each person’s tastes.
+There are some who prefer them when they are still green.
+And there are others who like them better when they are completely ripe.
 But beyond those tastes, it’s important to know that the nutritional value of bananas changes as they mature.

-Therefore, for most people, it is easier to eat a banana when it is completely mature, especially when it is very yellow and have spots on its peel.
-However, people that suffer from diabetes, those who are at risk of suffering from this disease, or those who simply want to avoid quick increases of sugar levels, can include bananas in their diet, but while they are still green.
+It’s best for most people to eat a banana when it is ripe.
+Especially when it is very yellow and has spots on its peel.
+People that suffer from diabetes can include bananas in their diet, however, they should still be green.